With the date set for your boudoir portrait session at Johanna Elizabeth, you’ll now want to start planning for the big day!

 Every woman is different and we’ve done a variety of things in the studio.
 While we have endless creative ideas for how to make you look and feel fabulous, we are open to hearing yours too!

 We have a Pinterest board showing examples of portraits we’ve created for other women, and you can use these as a reference when deciding what boudoir look you love.
-These show a variety of lingerie, boudoir poses and themes, as well as hair and make-up looks.
+These show a variety of lingerie, boudoir poses and themes, as well as boudoir hair and make-up ideas.

 Simply pin your favourite images to a board within your own Pinterest account (or, if you aren’t familiar with Pinterest, save them to your phone) ready for when we get together to talk through your ideas.